alecbcs/fly-nextcloud/README.md

 ## Maintenance Tasks
 ### Automatically Scaling Postgres's Volume

-Over time it may be nessisary to increase the size of the volume attached to your Postgres instance as your database grows.
+Over time, you may need to increase the size of the volume attached to your Postgres instance as your database grows.

-If you deployed your Nextcloud cluster using the GitHub Workflow method you shouldn't need to worry about this as we automatically run a workflow everyday to check if your database is within 90% of your volume size.
-If your database is greater than 90% of your volume size the workflow will dynamically increase the size of your volume.
+If you deployed your Nextcloud cluster using the GitHub Workflow method, you shouldn't need to worry about this, as we automatically run a workflow every day to check if your database is within 90% of your volume size.
+If your database is greater than 90% of your volume size, the workflow will dynamically increase the size of your volume.

-If your deployed your Nextcloud cluster manually you should setup a way to periodically run the `maintenance.sh` script to dynamically resize the volume attached to your Postgres instance.
+If you deployed your Nextcloud cluster manually, you should set up a way to periodically run the `maintenance.sh` script to dynamically resize the volume attached to your Postgres instance.

 ### Cleaning up Incomplete Uploads from S3
 One of the long standing complaints in the community about using a Nextcloud cluster with a S3 backend is that Nextcloud doesn't cleanup failed uploads automatically.
 This means that your S3 bucket continue to grow in size with in-accessible failed uploads even if the size of your Nextcloud files stays the same.
 To prevent this from happening, this Workflow as well as `maintenance.sh` scrape for incomplete uploads in your S3 bucket and delete those older than 1 week.

 ## Disclaimer

 Do not enable Nextcloud server-side encryption with this setup as it will lead to data corruption.
 See nextcloud/server#22077 for more details.

 ## License